FartLabs/fartlabs.org/blog/hackathon.md

 ## Submission guidelines

 To submit a project for the hackathon, you must build a net new project or an existing project with a newly added enhancement.
-When you have built an application that matches this description,
+After building an application that matches this description,
 [please submit it here](https://go.fart.tools/hackathon-submit) and include the following key information: